NVIDIA/cuda-samples/python/4_DistributedComputing/multiGPUGradientAverage/README.md

 - How to initialize MPI for multi-process GPU communication
 - How to map MPI ranks to CUDA devices consistently
-- How to integrate cuda.core streams with CuPy using `ExternalStream`
+- How to integrate cuda.core streams with CuPy using `Stream.from_external`
 - How to compile and launch custom CUDA kernels using cuda.core
 - How to use cuda.core Event for GPU timing measurements
 - How to use MPI Allreduce with host-staging for universal compatibility